mui/material-ui/docs/pages/blog/mui-product-comparison.md

 #### Ideal use cases

-- Forms requiring date and time input from the user
+- Forms requiring date and time input from the user.
 - Booking apps using date and time ranges.
-- Enterprise apps using advanced date and time validation and constraints.
+- Enterprise apps using advanced date and time validation with constraints.
-- Apps built with MUI Core libraries using date and time functionality.
+- Apps built with MUI Core libraries that need date and time functionality.

 ## MUI Toolpad